 Pay differentials you receive as financial incentives for employment abroad are taxable.
 Your employer should have included these differentials as wages on your Form W-2, Wage and Tax Statement.

-Pay differentials are given for employment under adverse conditions (such as severe climate) or because the location of the employment is outside the United States.
+Pay differentials are given for employment under adverse conditions (such as severe climate) or because the location of the employment is in a hazardous or isolated area that may be outside the United States.
 The area does not have to be a qualified hazardous duty area as discussed in Publication 3, Armed Forces’ Tax Guide.

 Foreign Areas Allowances